Manu404/HelloShmup3DS/README.md

 # HelloShmup for Nintendo 3DS

-HelloShmup is a hello world shoot'em'up written with SDL and compile with DevKitProARM.
+HelloShmup is a hello world shoot'em'up written with SDL and compiled with DevKitProARM toolchain for Nintendo3DS.

 Get the game: https://github.com/Manu404/HelloShmup3DS/releases